Tickets are now on sale for this Alzheimer Scotland Conference:

 If you click on the screenshot below – taken from Alzheimer Scotland’s conference promotion – you will find “Exhibitor, Sponsorship and Promotion options”:

 In an entirely different way to Alzheimer Scotland, Dr Margaret McCartney is not afraid of raising “difficult conversations”.
 Here is a link to Dr McCartney who recently appeared on BBC Radio 4 with Scotland’s First Minister, Nicola Sturgeon.
 The First Minister has read Dr McCartney’s published books.
-Dr McCartney sent me her first book before it was appreciated as the vitally important work that it is.
+Dr McCartney sent me her first book:

 In Chapter 10 of “The Patient Paradox” Dr McCartney considers “Charities and favourite diseases”.
 Here are a few passages that have given me courage to question a big charity that I hold dear: